AJMansfield/Intelligence-Core-Public/kttu02.md

   and need to rest frequently.

-Nydia has much less trouble though, and is able to ascend ahead of you to anchor a rope, making the climb easier for you.
+Nydia has much less trouble though, and ascends ahead of you to anchor ropes to the rock, making the climb easier.

 All things considered, your party makes it up the other side without incident, and with nearly four hours of daylight remaining,